Alor Setar: Local government

 Alor Setar has been governed by a town council form of government since 1905 following the establishment of Alor Star Sanitary Board.
 By 2013, it was elevated to be a city status by the Ministry of Housing and Local Government and being administered as Majlis Bandaraya Alor Setar.
-The current Mayor of Alor Setar is Mohd Zohdi Saad.
+The current mayor of Alor Setar is Mohd Zohdi Saad.

 Geography

 Alor Setar is located in the northwestern part of Peninsular Malaysia, at the edge of the Malacca Strait which separates Malaysia from Indonesia.
 The Kota Setar district includes Alor Setar, and borders the districts of Kubang Pasu, Pokok Sena and Pendang.

 The city encompasses an area of 666 km2, including the neighbouring district of Pokok Sena which falls under the jurisdiction of the Alor Setar City Council.
 Alor Setar is surrounded by important river systems such as the Kedah, Langgar, Tajar, Anak Bukit, Alor Malai and Alor Merah Rivers.
-Alor Setar's hausberg is a 217.9m (715 feet) high mogote, Mount Keriang (Gunung Keriang), where there is a network of limestone caves located within it.
+Alor Setar's Hausberg is a 217.9m (715 feet) high mogote, Mount Keriang (Gunung Keriang), where there is a network of limestone caves located within it, as well as housing geodes of calcite crystals.